saivarshith2000/abac_lsm/README.md

 # abac_lsm
-Attribute-based Access Control LSM
+Attribute-based Access Control Kernel Components

-This repository contains the source code and installation instructions for ABAC Linux Security Module.
+This repository contains the source code and installation instructions for ABAC Kernel Components.

 # Installation
 1. Install system dependencies for building the kernel